motspilot Documentation

 Prompt Architecture

-Each subagent receives a layered prompt assembled by the orchestrator using XML tags for unambiguous section parsing:
+Each subagent receives a layered prompt assembled by the orchestrator using XML tags for unambiguous section parsing.
+Phase prompts include YAML frontmatter (parsed by yq) and emit <analysis> (scratch work, stays on disk) + <summary> (clean deliverable forwarded downstream):

 <motspilot_phase name="[phase name]">